kyma-project/telemetry-manager/docs/user/01-manager.md

 ## Module Status

 Telemetry Manager syncs the overall status of the module into the [Telemetry resource](resources/01-telemetry.md); it can be found in the `status` section.
-In future, the status will be enhanced with more runtime information.